hannibal002/SkyHanni/CONTRIBUTING.md

 ### Setting up IntelliJ

-Once your project is importing in IntelliJ from the previous step all dependencies like Minecraft, NEU and so on should be automatically downloaded.
-If not, you might need to link the gradle project in the gradle tab (little elephant) on the right.
+Once your project is imported into IntelliJ from the previous step, all dependencies like Minecraft, NEU, and so on should be automatically downloaded.
+If not, you might need to link the Gradle project in the Gradle tab (little elephant) on the right.

 <details>
-<summary>🖼️Show gradle tab image</summary>
+<summary>🖼️Show Gradle tab image</summary>

 ![Gradle tab with Link Project and Gradle Settings highlighted](docs/gradle-tab.jpg)

 </details>

-If importing fails make sure the Gradle JVM (found in the settings wheel in the gradle tab, or by searching <kbd>ctrl + shift + a</kbd> for
+If importing fails, make sure the Gradle JVM (found in the settings wheel in the Gradle tab, or by searching <kbd>Ctrl + Shift + A</kbd>
-"Gradle JVM") is set to a Java 21 JDK.
+for "Gradle JVM") is set to a Java 21 JDK.
 While this is not the version of Java Minecraft 1.8.9 uses, we need this version for some of our build tools.

 <details>
-<summary>🖼️Show gradle JVM image</summary>
+<summary>🖼️Show Gradle JVM image</summary>

 ![Gradle settings showing Java 21 being selected as JVM](docs/gradle-settings.png)